elcriz/javascript-conventions/README.md

 }
 ```

-By using `Array.prototype.reduce` in the example above, we can define a variable and abstractly assign its logic in one go, thus saving 5 lines of code (whilst keeping readability), an unneeded variable and a headache ahead.
+By using `Array.prototype.reduce` in the example above, we can define a variable and abstractly assign its logic in one go, thus saving 5 lines of code (whilst maintaining readability), an unneeded variable and a headache ahead.

 Another example, using `Array.prototype.filter`: